 Weissenborn has exhibited in one man shows throughout the US, South America and France.
 Her work is currently on exhibit at the Atelier Grognard Museum in Paris until July 3, 2022.
 At the age of 62, Weissenborn works every day in her West Paris studio, driven by her desire to push beyond what is comfortable, opening herself up to new possibilities with story and paint.

-Currently, Kim resides in Vero Beach Florida where she is an instructor at the Vero Beach Museum of Art.
-Kim also hosts FRENCH ADVENTURES, a moving watercolor workshop where adults travel through France with Kim and record their experiences in paint.
+Currently, Kim resides in Paris, France.
+Kim hosts Travel Adventures, a moving watercolor workshop where adults travel with Kim and record their experiences in paint.
 Kim also has a YouTube channel, featuring painting lessons.

 Atelier Grognard Museum Paris, France 2022

 M.Maison Gallery Vero Beach, FL USA 2020

 Vero Beach Museum USA 2015

 Martha Lincoln Gallery FL 1999